 This is a page taken out of the cigarette companies’ book.
 We take for granted right now that cigarettes cause cancer, but for 40 years, the industry lied.
 The industry went out there and perpetuated myths that cancer was naturally occurring—the same language is used by the gas industry.
 This is “naturally occurring” water contamination.

 Without such action, direct action, we can expect no action on the part of any government entity.
-It’s all part of the Cheney-Halliburton legacy, potentially one of the most shameful episodes of deliberate mass-scale poisoning since the industrial revolution began.
+It’s all part of the Cheney-Halliburton legacy, potentially one of the more shameful episodes of oblivious mass-scale poisoning since the industrial revolution began.
 For that to be so, all we need is for New York to capitulate to gas interests and open the New York City drinking water watershed on the upper Hudson to fracking.
 And that prohibition remains ever so precarious and under assault by a lobby without a conscience.

 * * *